Geoffysicist/TMSINE/TurtleSandpit/README.md

 This isn't the most exciting code in the world but it is better than the usual introduction to programming that just teaches you to print "hello world".
 Let's make it even better.

-First, edit the header block (lines 1 - 13) to change the author, email, status details etc.  Now let's get coding.

 For a start, donatello doesn't look much like a turtle so let's fix that .
-Copy and paste the code below to replace line 17.
+Copy and paste the code below to replace line 11.

 ```
 donatello = t.Turtle()